Reading aloud to your child is one of the most important things you can do to promote his or her future reading ability.

 Reading aloud to children aids in language development.

 As children listen to you read, they assimilate strong language skills.
 They pick up correct word pronunciation, word usage, and proper grammar.
 Their working vocabulary increases, and they internalize correct sentence structure.
 All these skills will eventually transfer to their own speaking and writing.
 Improper grammar will begin to sound wrong to them, and they will be more likely to choose good grammar when they communicate.
+By demonstrating fluency, reading aloud to your child will also help him become a more fluent reader.

 As you read aloud, the power of a child’s imagination is strengthened.